 Just like throwing someone in the deep end of the pool so they can learn how to swim, I decided that after an hour of walking around in the new shoes at work I would put them through a water challenge.

-NATHAN’S DISCLAIMER: Don’t do this, I did it so you wouldn’t have to, simple as that 🙂
+Don’t do this, I did it so you wouldn’t have to, simple as that ?

 I was going to walk into the dish pit and remove the rubber mat, but when I walked out the back the floor in front of the ice machine was wet from some fallen ice cubes.
-I go grab a mop and the wet floor sign for a speedy cleanup afterwards.
+I go grab a mop and the wet floor sign for a speedy clean up afterward.
 I step in the sizable puddle of water on the tiled floor and step up and down on it a few times.
-I face a bench, put both of my hands on it and start pushing my feet backwards, I could feel the resistance so the non-slip part was working in action.
+I face a bench, put both of my hands on it and start pushing my feet backward, I could feel the resistance so the non-slip part was working in action.
 I quickly slipped on one foot but that was because I put my weight on my hands.
-A quick mop up and after scuffing my feet a few more times to see how the wet shoes went on different surfaces (tile, hard wood flooring, laminate flooring) and in different areas (dining room, expo line, bar, patio, walk-in fridges) it seems clear to me that this slip-resistant technology does it’s job.
+A quick mop up and after scuffing my feet a few more times to see how the wet shoes went on different surfaces (tile, hardwood flooring, laminate flooring) and in different areas (dining room, expo line, bar, patio, walk-in fridges) it seems clear to me that this slip-resistant technology does its job.